What is Gaulish Polytheism?

 Centusaminos (“Start of Summer”).
 It occurs two first quarter moons before the summer solstice.

 Samolitus (“Summer Feast”).
-The first quarter closest to the summer solstice.
+The first quarter moon before the summer solstice.

 Catus Alessiâs (“Battle of Alessia”).
 This is not on the Coligny Calendar, but has been dated to 17 Ogronios.
 Two nights after the third quarter moon closest to the autumn equinox.